Deutherius/TECPac/README.md

 [Virtual Gantry Backers](https://github.com/Deutherius/VGB), a dynamic mesh loading system that counteracts gantry bowing due to bimetallic thermal expansion of gantry members

-[Gantry bowing-induced Z-offset correction through relative reference index](https://github.com/Deutherius/Gantry-bowing-induced-Z-offset-correction-through-relative-reference-index), to fix that inconsistent Z offset between heatsoaked and not-as-well heatsoaked printer
+[Gantry bowing-induced Z-offset correction through relative reference index](https://github.com/Deutherius/Gantry-bowing-induced-Z-offset-correction-through-relative-reference-index), to fix that inconsistent Z offset between heatsoaked and not-as-well heatsoaked printer (pairs nicely with virtual gantry backers)

-[Dumb Frame Comp](https://github.com/Deutherius/DFC), to counteract vertical frame member expansion and fix the first-second layer transition issues
+[Dumb Frame Comp](https://github.com/Deutherius/DFC), to counteract vertical frame member expansion and fix the rest of the first-second layer transition issues

 It looks daunting at first, but setting it up is actually very simple (detailed instructions included!), and in my case (using a Voron 2.4 300mm spec), I can literally start a print without heatsoaking for more than 5 minutes and get a nigh *perfect* first layer squish and consistent layers regardless of whether the printer is at ambient temps or heatsoaked from printing all day.
 All of that without any additional hardware except *one thermistor*.

+These three are meant to be used together as they solve intertwined issues, but you can omit some of them if you don't need them, i.e. if you run physical gantry backers on a small-enough printer and your gantry does not bow, you likely don't need the first two.